 Say It With Flowers

 Holland has long had a close relationship with flowers, and it's not merely that the tulip fields south of Haarlem are a springtime blaze of color that attracts worldwide admirers.
 Flowers have deeper roots in this land of flat, green polders.
-Amsterdam's floating flower market is only the best-known example of a sales network that makes a flower store a vital service in Dutch towns and villages.

 Maybe because so many people live side by side in such a small, well-ordered country, flowers provide a breath of fresh air, a touch of the natural world when much of the environment is artificial.
 A Dutch house without flowers would be like Edam without the cheese.
 Gardens, balconies, rooftop terraces, window boxes, and vases, are all pressed into service.
 Additionally, no visit to a dinner party would be complete without an accompanying bunch of flowers for the host.
 And Dutch men don't share the macho hang-up of some nationalities at being seen carrying flowers in public.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.